cube3power/atsd/rule-engine/variables.md

 ## Cross-Reference

-The variables can refer to other variables declared in the same rule.
+These variables can refer to other variables declared in the same rule.

 ![](images/variables-reference.png)

 ### Order

-The variables are evaluated in the order defined on the **Overview** tab.
+Variables are evaluated in the order defined on the **Overview** tab.

-The dependent variable must be declared **after** the variable that it refers to.
+A dependent variable must be declared **after** the variable that it refers to.

 ### References

-Variables that are dependent on other variables can be included in the condition.
+Variables that are dependent on other variables can be included in a condition.

 ![](images/variables-refer-indirect.png)

 ## Execution

-The variables are evaluated for each incoming command regardless of the window status.
+Variables are evaluated for each incoming command regardless of the window status.

 If the variable invokes an external function such as [`scriptOut`](functions-script.md) it must execute quickly (less than a few seconds).
-The long-running functions should not be included in variables.
+Long-running functions should not be included in variables.

-The current value of variables can be accessed on the window detail page.
+The current value of a variable can be accessed on the window detail page.

 ![](images/variables-window-2.png)